redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 make install-knative-serving
 ```

 This enables `Serverless` view in the UI.
+Note that installing the Serverless features will require around seven minutes for the command to run.

 #### Install the `ubi-quarkus-native-s2i` builder image